University of Nevada, Reno School of Medicine

 Top Flex Activities

-For the past two decades, the Nevada Flex Program has supported a variety of TA to further rural population health management and emergency medical services (EMS) integration, including the production and dissemination of eight editions of the Nevada Rural and Frontier Health Data Book and four editions of the Health Care Careers in Nevada guide for rural middle-school and high-school students.
+For the past two decades, the Nevada Flex Program has supported a variety of technical assistance to further rural population health management, including the production and dissemination of eight editions of the Nevada Rural and Frontier Health Data Book and four editions of the Health Care Careers in Nevada guide for rural middle-school and high-school students.

 Please provide information about network activities in your state to support Flex Program activities.

 For over a decade, the Nevada Flex Program has continued to support quarterly meetings for the state’s CAHs to develop and implement network-based strategies to facilitate the transition to value-based care and improved population health management, including: